Locations:

 How is leiomyosarcoma treated?

 Leiomyosarcoma treatment depends on the location and size of the tumor.
-Your healthcare provider may recommend:
+Options include:

 • Surgery.
-When surgery is possible, it’s the best treatment option for leiomyosarcoma.
+When surgery is possible, it’s the go-to treatment option for leiomyosarcoma.
 The goal is to remove the entire tumor so that the cancer doesn’t come back.

 • Chemotherapy.
-This treatment is often recommended when the tumor is large, or when cancer cells have spread to other parts of the body.
+Providers recommend chemotherapy when the tumor is large, or when cancer cells have spread to other parts of your body.

 • Radiation therapy.
-This treatment may be used before surgery to shrink the tumor or after surgery to kill any remaining cancer cells.
+Providers might use radiation therapy before surgery (neoadjuvant therapy) to shrink the tumor, or after surgery (adjuvant therapy) to kill any remaining cancer cells.

 How long does it take to recover from leiomyosarcoma treatment?